zafar-saleem/blockchain-tutorial/README.md

-# Blockchain dApp for my blog post on Medium.
+# Blockchain dApp for my blog post.

 Note: This is a sample project for my blog on medium which can be found [here]().